NixOS/nix/doc/manual/src/release-notes/rl-next.md

 * `nix build` has a new `--print-out-paths` flag to print the resulting output paths.
   This matches the default behaviour of `nix-build`.

+* Error traces have been reworked to provide detailed explanations and more accurate error locations.
+A short excerpt of the trace is now shown by default when an error occurs.